donedgardo/blog/content/blog/tdd-in-rust-game-engine-bevy.md

 ---

 In this article, we will explore TDD in the context of developing a game in Rust using the Bevy engine.
-Additionally, I will explain some of the benefits of TDD, when to use it, and when not to.
+Additionally, I will explain some benefits of TDD, when to use it, and when not to.

-I've been learning the programming language Rust since last year when I did my final Clean Coders Apprenticeship
+I've been learning the programming language Rust since last year when I did my last Clean Coders Apprenticeship
-exercise: Learn one new language and implement the Tic Tac Toe game with unbeatable AI using test-driven development ( TDD), all in one week [link here].
+exercise: Learn one new language and implement the Tic Tac Toe game with unbeatable AI using test-driven development ( TDD), all in one week [(source)](https://github.com/donedgardo/tic-tac-toe-rust).
 It was an incredible learning experience, and since then, I've been experimenting with applying various disciplines like TDD, continuous integration, and deployment to the game development workflow.

 From what I've learned trying out different popular game engines like Unity, Unreal Engine, and Godot, the game